ROTC Commissioning Livestream Event

 In addition to the valuable skills you will learn, enrolling in the Army ROTC program at RMU is a great way to make college more affordable.
 In addition to ROTC scholarships offered by the Army, Robert Morris University is proud to offer highly competitive merit awards for ROTC cadets who choose to live on campus.
 In fact, the average award for an ROTC cadet at RMU is $11,000 per year -- a benefit that far exceeds those offered by many of our peer institutions.

-ROTC is, at its essence, an Army officer commissioning program; however, not all students who take our classes go on to serve in the Army.
-We encourage anyone interested in the armed forces or a career in the Army to enroll in our basic level courses.
-These courses do not have any prerequisites or commitments and are designed to teach basic Army fundamentals.
-Only scholarship students or students that advance to our upper level courses incur any service obligation.
+ROTC is an Army officer commissioning program; however, not all students who take our classes are required to serve in the Army.
+We encourage anyone interested in the armed forces or a career as an Army officer to enroll in our basic level course.
+These courses do not have any prerequisites or incur any commitment and are designed to teach basic Army fundamentals.
+Only students who request and earn a commissioning contract incur a service obligation.

 Major Stephen Lucas

 Assistant Professor of Military Science (Primary Point of Contact at RMU)